This page provides an overview of loading data into BigQuery.

 Your data's schema.

 Avro, CSV, JSON, ORC, and Parquet all support flat data.
-Avro, JSON, ORC, Parquet, Cloud Datastore exports, and Cloud Firestore exports also support data with nested and repeated fields.
+Avro, JSON, ORC, Parquet, Datastore exports, and Cloud Firestore exports also support data with nested and repeated fields.
 Nested and repeated data is useful for expressing hierarchical data.
 Nested and repeated fields also reduce duplication when denormalizing the data.

 When you are loading data from JSON files, the rows must be newline delimited.
 BigQuery expects newline-delimited JSON files to contain a single record per line.